 The MEd is designed for students who desire to work in the field of education.
 This includes school personnel as well as individuals who are involved in education-related activities in industry and other areas.

 Students have an option to participate in the Peace Corps Master’s International Program.
 To participate in this program, students must first be accepted into the Peace Corps.
 Once accepted, students may apply to the secondary education MEd program.
 Students take one year of classes toward the secondary education MEd degree.
 Then they spend approximately two years assigned to a country for Peace Corps field service, and upon their return, they complete an additional year at Utah State University to earn the master’s degree.
 The Peace Corps is particularly interested in students with backgrounds in education.

-- MEd - Logan Campus , Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez, Delta, Ephraim, Grantsville, Ignacio, Junction, Kanab, Kaysville, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Price, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, Vernal (Uintah Basin), Wendover
+- MEd - Logan, Beaver, Bicknell, Blanding (USU Eastern), Brigham City, Castle Dale, Cortez, Delta, Ephraim, Grantsville, Ignacio, Junction, Kanab, Kaysville, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Price (USU Eastern), Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, Vernal (Uintah Basin), Wendover

 Regional Campuses and Online Learning: